sppongy/CSGO/README.md

 		> if your using the autoexec make sure you set "+exec autoexec" in your launch options

 ## Launch options
-	to set launch options go to your steam library, csgo, gear on the right side, properties, launch options will be in general
+	to set launch options go to your steam library, csgo, gear on the right side, properties, and then launch options will be in general